ibm-watson-iot/iot-python/samples/bluemixZoneDemo/README.md

 ##Local development
-The sample can also be ran outside of Bluemix, primarily this is an aid for local development prior to pushing the code into BLuemix.
+The sample can also be run outside of Bluemix, primarily this is an aid for local development prior to pushing the code into Bluemix.
 ```python
     if "VCAP_APPLICATION" in os.environ:
     	# Bluemix VCAP lookups